 To evaluate the Bloom for pressure relief, we asked testers in different weight groups to lie down on a sensory pad that monitors pressure build-up throughout the body.
-Our findings indicate all three firmness settings provide adequate pressure relief, though testers across each weight group noted some added pressure in the shoulders and hips.
+Our findings indicate that the Bloom provides adequate pressure relief, though testers across each weight group experienced some pressure in the shoulders and hips.

 Even compared to other latex hybrids, which tend to offer better-than-average temperature neutrality, the Bloom is a standout.
 The mattress provides a cool, comfortable sleep environment thanks to its moisture-wicking wool-blend cover, a ventilated latex comfort layer that absorbs minimal body heat, and steady airflow through the coil layer.

 Our testers evaluated the Bloom’s edge support by sitting and lying down near the perimeter of the mattress.
-Although the firmest setting feels sturdiest, the mattress offers very good edge support in all three settings.
 Testers in each weight group noted very little sinkage sitting along the perimeter, as owners often do when getting into and out of bed, and they did not experience feelings of “roll-off” when lying near the edges.

 The Bloom’s sturdy edge support is due to its support core.
 The durable 8-inch pocketed coils and high-density foam base reinforce the mattress very well, and over time, these components help protect the edges from significant sinkage.

 Like other hybrids, the Bloom has the potential to squeak and creak on occasion, and noises may become more disruptive as the bed nears the end of its lifespan.
 However, our testers found the mattress silent when bearing weight.